Skip to content

 Judicial calendars: court working and non-working days

-Choose an autonomous community and a date and check, for guidance only, whether the day is a working or non-working day for court deadlines in 2026: weekends, the month of August, 24 and 31 December and national and regional holidays (arts.
+Choose an autonomous community and a date and check, for guidance only, whether the day is a working or non-working day for court deadlines in 2026: weekends, the month of August, 24 December to 6 January and national and regional holidays (arts.
 182 and 183 LOPJ).

 Is that day working or non-working?